shawn233/PersonalGHPage/_posts/2020-03-02-Python---Frequently-Used-Package-Tips.md

   is_dir True
 ```

 The third method is *os.walk()*.
 It generates the whole directory tree, expanding all subdirectories.
-It is likely a higher-level method which internally calls *os.scandir()*.
-By assigning the parameter *topdown* as `True`, this method runs a root-first traverse on the directory tree.
+It is like a higher-level method which internally calls *os.scandir()*.

+By setting the parameter *topdown* as `True`, this method runs a root-first traverse on the directory tree.
 The official docs say the *dirnames* can be changed in-place, e.g., *del* the *dirnames* list may prune the subsequent visits to subdirectories in this list.

 ```python
 >>> import os